Art-of-WiFi/UniFi-API-client/README.md

 Please use the [Discussions](https://github.com/Art-of-WiFi/UniFi-API-client/discussions) section instead.

-## Contribute

-If you would like to contribute code (improvements), please open an issue and include your code there or else create a pull request.

 ## Credits

 This class is based on the initial work by the following developers: